Download the PHP package laragear/webauthn without Composer

 AttestationCreator Creates a request to create a WebAuthn Credential.

-AttestationValidator Validates a response with the WebAuthn Credential and stores it.
+AttestationValidator Validates a response with the WebAuthn Credential.

 AssertionCreator Creates a request to validate a WebAuthn Credential.